 Weekly Suggested Events

-Are you looking for things to do in western Massachusetts?
+Are you looking for events in western Mass?
 Seeking place-based learning ideas?
 Are you a self-directed, life-long, and/or experiential learner?
 Are you curious or wanting to support the interests of your family?
 Our weekly Suggested Events list includes suggested learning ideas, resources, and fun events for all ages, each week!

 Scroll down to discover featured events and learning opportunities to support self-directed learning.
 And be sure to subscribe to our free weekly eNewsletter so you never miss out!